andrea-dm/Coursera_Capstone/report.md

 If the first of the above guidelines addresses the question of being as close to the competitors as possible, the second of them hints at the candidate neighborhood as a node of the transportation network, based on the assumption that the more connected it is, the better.
 The last guideline is meant to locate the new restaurant next to any TPL.

 Finally, a couple of remarks.
 The analysis that we have conducted is very far from being complete and exhaustive.
-For instance, the limitations of the Foursquare API had the negative consequence of restricting the number of venues that we could fetch.
+For instance, 4/5 stars hotels could be considered in the study as well, for the reason that such venues come along with high level restaurants most of the times.
+Unfortunately, the limitations of the Foursquare API had the negative consequence of restricting the number of venues that we could fetch.
 Moreover, the information about population and income are not updated, hence they are susceptible to changes that might affect dramatically the results.
 As an example, data about PCI are dated 2015.
-Finally, 4/5 stars hotels could be considered in the study as well, for the reason that such venues come along with high level restaurants most of the times.
 One can clearly overcome such obstacles by appealing to other API and by looking at other economic/financial data.
 We defer similar investigations for they would go beyond the scope of such analysis.